-If an agent needs nothing to be done in one or both cases, the implementer of the agent has nothing to do as well: The base class AgentBase - from which the agent should be derived - has dummy stubs for both methods: they just do nothing.
+If an agent needs nothing to be done here, the implementer of the agent has nothing to do as well: The base class AgentBase - from which the agent should be derived - has a dummy stub for this method: it just does nothing.

 See also Sec.
-6.5.
+8.6.

-7 Open Issues
+9 Open Issues